-To characterize the vegetation greenness of Q. pyrenaica we used the Enhanced Vegetation Index (EVI) derived from MOD13Q1 product obtained by the Moderate Resolution Imaging Spectroradiometer (MODIS) sensor (Didan 2015).
+As a proxy to primary growth, to characterize the vegetation greenness of Q. pyrenaica we used the Enhanced Vegetation Index (EVI) derived from MOD13Q1 product obtained by the Moderate Resolution Imaging Spectroradiometer (MODIS) sensor (Didan 2015).
 EVI and NDVI (Normalized Difference Vegetation Index) are the most common greenness vegetation indices.
 We used EVI instead of NDVI because EVI is more sensitive to changes in high-biomass areas (a serious shortcoming of NDVI); EVI reduces the influence of atmospheric conditions on vegetation index values, and EVI corrects for canopy background signals (Huete et al. 2002, Cabello et al. 2012, Krapivin et al. 2015).

 MODIS EVI Data from Collection 6 were obtanied using Google Earth Engine platform for the period 2000 - 2016.
 EVI data consits of 16-day maximun value composite images (23 per year) of the EVI value with a spatial resolution of 250 m x 250 m.
 We selected the pixels covering the distribution of Q. pyrenaica forests in Sierra Nevada (n = 928 pixels).
 A data filtering was applied to select EVI valid values.
 The filtering was done using quality flags and VI Usefulness Indices accompanying the EVI data.
 We filter out those values affected by high content of aerosols, clouds, snow and shadows, following the filtering recomendations of EVI data for mountain regions (Reyes-Díez et al. 2015).

 After the filter out process, we built the annual EVI profile for each pixel and then computed the EVI’s annual mean values and the EVI anomaly for each pixel for the period 2000 - 2016.
 EVI mean was chosen since it is highly stable under the use of any filter (Reyes-Díez et al. 2015) and because it showed high significant correlations with annual (r = 0.81) and seasonal EVI values (rspring = 0.76 and rsummer = 0.88).
 We explored the temporal trends of EVI at a pixel scale.
-We computed the nonparametric Mann–Kendall test (Kendall, 1975; Mann, 1945), using the trend package (Pohlert 2017).
+We computed the nonparametric Mann–Kendall test (Kendall, 1975; Mann, 1945), using the trend package in R (Pohlert 2017).
 We set 0.05 the alpha level for the test.

 To explore the effect of drought events on greenness we calculated the EVI standardized anomaly (EVI sa) pixel-by-pixel, since it minimizes biases in the evaluation of anomalies, providing more information about the magnitude of the anomalies (Samanta et al. 2012, Gao et al. 2016).
 For each pixel we annually averaged all the EVI valid values, and then the standardized anomaly was computed as: